btschwertfeger/BiasAdjustCXX/README.md

 [![Generic badge](https://img.shields.io/badge/license-MIT-green.svg)](https://shields.io/)
 [![GitHub](https://badgen.net/badge/icon/github?icon=github&label)](https://github.com/btschwertfeger/Bias-Adjustment-Cpp)

-Collection of different scale- and distribution-based bias adjustments for climatic research.
+Collection of different scale- and distribution-based bias adjustment techniques for climatic research.
 Many of these methods have also been implemented in Python.
 This can be found here: https://github.com/btschwertfeger/Bias-Adjustment-Python.

 ____
 ## About